thugging/thugging/README.md

 # · Welcome to my page

-**wsg im yeiyo, im very active on discord if you wanna contact me, or smth**
+**wsp im yeiyo but you can call me thug, im very active on discord if you wanna contact me, or smth**

 **im very good at getting 3 letter names but  they arent the best**